thauburger/js-heap/README.md

 js-heap
 =======

 js-heap is a flexible, value-agnostic heap for Javascript.
-It provides a simple interface, and allows users to define custom comparison functions for heap sorting.
+It provides a simple interface and allows users to define custom comparison functions for heap sorting.

 ## Installation